When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 - Very efficient motor / increased battery range

-- Parts availability is good – click here for a parts list
+- Parts availability is good – find out where to buy Tongsheng parts

 - Great value